flofields/Florence_Putnam_Lab_Notebook/_posts/2023-01-31-Madracis-decactis-denovo-transcriptome.md

 Submitted batch job 309345 on March 18th 2024
 Finished March 19th 2024

-The run in BUSCO failed, I checked the busco_154851.log found in the derectory below.
+The run in BUSCO failed, I checked the busco_154851.log found in the directory below.
 It seems there was an error with the output path.
 ```
 cd /data/putnamlab
 ```